CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

     data_str = ""
     result = ""
     for item in soup.find_all(class_="companyLocation"):
+        # build a string adding the new data each loop
         data_str = data_str + item.get_text() + "\n"
+    # split the string and make a list
     result = data_str.split("\n")
-    result.pop() # remove unwanted last item
+    # remove unwanted last item
+    result.pop()
     return result
 ```

 ### Job id

 I had hoped to be able to pull a unique job id from indeed.
 But the id seems to be dynamic and changes each load of the page.
-So I will have to work with potential duplicates while analysing until I find a better solution.
+So I will have to deal with potential duplicates while analysing until I find a better solution.

 ### Reshape data

-I wanted to push the data to a pandas dataframe to make it easy to output.
-So the data needed to be transformed from a list of lists, the current data structure, to a dataframe.
+I wanted to push the data to a pandas DataFrame to make it easy to output ready for analysis.
+So the data needed to be transformed from a list of lists, the current data structure, to a DataFrame.

 From this:-
 ```